-You will find our word work activities here:
+Download your free word work activities here:

 Need to assess your students mastery of sight words?
 Take a look at our Fry Word Progress Lists to help you keep track of how they are doing.

-Cut Up Sentences Idea
+Try This: Cut Up Sentences Idea

 Another favorite activity we have requires no printable, just sentence strips.

 Have students tell a favorite part of the story, answer a question or give another simple sentence that fits with the story.

 Record the story on a sentence strip and cut apart the words.

 Students practice the words by putting them in order and then reading it to you.